mitogen-hq/mitogen/docs/ansible.rst

 and Paris.
 Aside from large pauses where the host performs useful work, the high latency of this link means Mitogen only manages a 1.7x speedup.

-Many roundtrips near the start are due to inefficiencies in Mitogen's importer that will be fixed over time, however the majority, comprising at least 10 seconds, are due to idling while the host's previous result and next command are in-flight on the network.
+Many early roundtrips are due to inefficiencies in Mitogen's importer that will be fixed over time, however the majority, comprising at least 10 seconds, are due to idling while the host's previous result and next command are in-flight on the network.

 The initial extension lays groundwork for exciting structural changes to the execution model: a future version will tackle latency head-on by delegating